robino16/tsetlin-machine-indoor-localization-example/README.md

    - However, this may lead to **data leakage**, where identical or near-identical samples appear in both the training and test sets, making the model's performance seem better than it would be in real-world deployment.
    - A more realistic approach might involve **time-based splitting**, but even then, there is a risk of overlap between training and test samples.

-For a more in-depth discussion of these challenges and potential improvements, see my **master's thesis**:
+For a more in-depth discussion of challenges with indoor localization and potential improvements, see my **master's thesis**:
 [An Environment-Adaptive Approach for Indoor Localization Using the Tsetlin Machine](https://uia.brage.unit.no/uia-xmlui/handle/11250/2823874).

 ## How It Works

 In this project, we use **multiple Regression Tsetlin Machines (RTMs)**—one for each access point (AP).
 Each RTM predicts the distance between the mobile device and the AP.
 This method provides more accurate distance estimations compared to a simple **path loss model**, which often struggles with environmental variations.

 After predicting distances, we apply a localization algorithm: